gentlemans-club/ledgame/README.md

 # ledgame
-*This project is an open source project part for the course IS-213, which is a course given on the University of Agder in Norway.*
+*This is an open source project part for the course IS-213, which is a course given on the University of Agder in Norway.*

 ### THE LABYRINTH OF DOOM